Back to Empowering People

 May Measurement Month (MMM)

-May Measurement Month is a global effort to measure the blood pressure of 1 million individuals worldwide.
+May Measurement Month (MMM) is a global effort to measure the blood pressure of 1 million individuals worldwide.
 This campaign is the largest blood pressure measurement initiative in history.

 Get involved – If you are interested in leading or volunteering, fill out this form here